 - Premiums vary by insurer, benefits offered and where you live.

 - Rates are regulated by the government.
 Often premiums can be lower than Medicare Parts A and B.

 - These plans are administered by private insurers and can be purchased in tandem with Original Medicare or bundled into your Medicare Advantage plan choices.

 This alternative Medicare coverage plan is provided by a private insurance company approved by Medicare.
 It collects your Medicare payments from the federal government.
 Coverage includes items covered under Part A, B and D along with additional healthcare insurance benefits like dental, vision and $0 cost copays.

 How to apply for Medicare

-• Mailing a signed letter to the Social Security office (include your name, SSN and the date you wish to be enrolled)
+• Mail a signed letter to the Social Security office (include your name, SSN and the date you wish to be enrolled).

 How an Ameriprise financial advisor can help

 Given the costs and milestones for Medicare enrollment, meeting with a financial advisor prior to retirement is an important component of planning for the future.
-An Ameriprise financial advisor will discuss options to help you cover health costs in retirement so that you can feel more prepared for the future.
+An Ameriprise financial advisor will help you to understand the basics of Medicare, as well as discuss other options to help you cover health costs in retirement so you can feel more prepared for the future.

 Or, request an appointment online to speak with an advisor.